“Eating

 Braised Lamb Chops Maple Soy Sauce Whiskey Cream Reduction was another example of deliciousness.
 Extremely tender and full of flavor, the meat was just falling off the bones.
 It took all my willpower to stop myself from taking a second helping as I did not want to fill up too much knowing fully well there were some more magical treats for us up the chefs sleeve.

-Then came the Sarson Ki Galawat with Corn and Cheese Tostadas
+Then came the Sarson Ki Galawat with Corn and Cheese Tostadas.

 Looking pretty as a picture, the taste perfectly matched the presentation.
 Little kebabs of sarson accompanied with mini makai rotis and small balloons of buttermilk surely took our humble Sarson ka saag - makki ki roti to a new level.